erinmazzei/gh-introduction/README.md

 # gh-introduction
-Test repository for navigating GitHub
+Test repository for navigating GitHub in Carpentries workshop.